astoko/GNUBot/README.md

  </picture>
 </h4>

 Got stuck and can't figure out what is the problem?
-Here is an [handy dandy guide](https://github.com/astoko/GNUBot/wiki) for all your needs!
+Here is a [handy dandy guide](https://github.com/astoko/GNUBot/wiki) for all your needs!

 <h4>
  <picture>